diofant/diofant/docs/release/notes-0.9.rst

 * :sympyissue:`13098` sympy.floor() sometimes returns the wrong answer
 * :issue:`514` (-x - 1).evalf(subs={x: oo}) returns Float('inf')
 * :sympyissue:`13312` SymPy does not evaluate integrals of exponentials with symbolic parameter and limit
+* :sympyissue:`13111` Don't use "is" to compare classes

 .. last pr: #494